snagasuri/autodoc-testing/README.md

 **2. Key modifications or additions:**
 • The README.md file was updated with new content, including information about Autodoc and its functionality.
-• The file now includes a section on the latest update, which is the README.md file itself.
+• The "Latest Update" section was corrected from "Unknown file" to "README.md", indicating that the previous update was not properly recorded.

 **3. Impact on existing documentation:** No significant impact on existing documentation, as the update primarily focuses on introducing the Autodoc project and its features.

-**4. Additional information:** The "Latest Update" section was corrected from "Unknown file" to "README.md", indicating that the previous update was not properly recorded.
+**4. Additional information:** None.

 ---